radzhome/django-awseb-tasks/README.md

 ===============

 Wrapper helper commands to use with AWS Beanstalk.
 Uses fabric, prettytable and boto.
+Also includes utilities for setting up your static and media backend for use in S3.

 Usage